 - Cayenne pepper (Capsicum spp.) in topical form has been used traditionally in China and Japan to treat frostbite.

-- Poplar buds (Populus spp. including P. nigra, P. canadensis, and P.tacamahaca), also known as balm of Gilead and balm of Mecca, may be used in mild cases of frostbite as an ointment or other topical formula (containing 20 - 30% bud exudate) to alleviate the pain and reduce the risk of infection associated with frostbite.
+- Poplar buds (Populus spp. including P. nigra, P. canadensis, and P.tacamahaca), also known as balm of Gilead and balm of Mecca, may be used in mild cases of frostbite as an ointment or other topical formula (containing 20 to 30% bud exudate) to alleviate the pain and reduce the risk of infection associated with frostbite.

 - Also used topically are calendula (Calendula officinalis), chamomile (Matricaria recutita), and horsetail (Equisetum arvense).